Arrays and Lists in SQL Server

 Passing Many Parameters

 This far I have not covered the MANYPARAM method (except that I noted that its query plans are huge).
-If you look at the server-side results in the Timings or Rankings sheet in single-summary.xls you can see that it does very good for the list lengths where it is able to run.
+If you look at the server-side results in the Timings or Rankings sheet in single-summary.xls you can see that it does very well for the list lengths where it is able to run.
 For the COUNT on strings it plays an even game with the TVP methods.

 But all this changes when we look at the call overhead.
 The numbers you can see in the Call Overhead sheet in clientsummary.xls are nothing but gross.
 Already at 20 elements it's 12 ms, and for 2 000 elements, it's more than half a second!
 There is no method which has a server-side result which is that poor, so in fact that MANYPARAM is the slowest method of them all if we disregard the cases where optimizer goes astray.

 To find out whether this was yet another issue with my client API, I wrote a test for MANYPARAM in ADO .NET, this time only for integers.
 (You find it in manyparamtest.cs.)
 You can see the result on the Call Overhead ADO sheet.
-As with TVP the performance in ADO .NET is better, but only with some 25%.
+As with TVP the performance in ADO .NET is better, but only with some 25 %.
 Almost 10 ms for 20 elements, and just below 400 ms for 2 000 elements.

 In the ADO sheet there are two entries, MANYPARAM$A and MANYPARAM$B. For $A, the timing covers only the call to ExecuteNonQuery, for $B it also includes the time it takes to fill the parameter collection.
 The difference between the two is very small, so setting up all those parameters is cheap.
 But passing them, no, that's darn expensive.